swiftlang/swift-evolution/proposals/nnnn-cross-module-inlining-and-specialization.md

 However, for some advanced use cases, and in particular for the standard library, the overhead of runtime generics can dominate any useful work performed by the library.
 Examples include the various algorithms defined in protocol extensions of `Sequence` and `Collection`, for instance the `map` method of the `Sequence` protocol.
 Here the algorithm is very simple and spends most of its time manipulating generic values and calling to a user-supplied closure; specialization and inlining can completely eliminate the algorithm of the higher-order function call and generate equivalent code to a hand-written loop manipulating concrete types.

-We would like to annotate such functions with the `@inlinable` attribute.
-This will make their bodies available to the optimizer when building client code.
+The library author can annotate such published APIs with the `@inlinable` attribute.
+This will make their bodies available to the optimizer when building client code in other modules that call those APIs.
 The optimizer may or may not make use of the function body; it might be inlined, specialized, or ignored, in which case the compiler will continue to reference the public entry point in the framework.
 If the framework were to change the definition of such a function, only binaries built against the newer version of library might continue using the old, inlined definition, they may use the new definition, or even a mix depending if certain call sites inlined the function or not.

 ## Proposed solution